pranaverma/Tourism-Websites/README.md

 User can register yourself.
 User can login with valid email and password.
 User can both define its own package (Customized Package) or select predefined Package from the list given.
 Can see his selected packages and confirm them by doing payment.

 ## Guest users—
-Visit the Website as a Guest user for enquiry about hotels and packages.
+Visit the Website as a Guest user for enquiry about hotels and packages.# Tourism-Websites